PauliusMacernis/KnowledgeBase/README.md

 There are some questions that needs to be answered by any senior web developer anytime.
 You simply cannot fail on these.

 ## General

+### Encodings
  - What is ASCII?
  - What is UTF-8?
  - What is the max UTF-`...` available?
  - What is Unicode?
  - What is the difference between UTF-8 and Unicode?

+### Security
+ - What is the difference between authorization and authentication?
+ - What is the difference between authorization and ACL?

 ## Linux
  - What is the difference between `>` (redirect) and `|` (pipe) ?